I worked as a creative copywriter for 18 years, using my words to create unique voices for established brands and independent organisations.

-From then on, I always knew I’d work with words.
-I completed a BA (Hons) in English, then a Diploma in Marketing Communications.
+I always knew I would work with words.
+I completed a BA (Hons) in English, and a Diploma in Marketing Communications.
 I also completed a MA (Econ) in Social Anthropology, fascinated as I am by human nature and its variations and commonalities in cultures across the world.

-Writing has always been a labour of love for me.
-But it wasn’t until I completed some Dark Angels Creative Writing for Business workshops that I understood its full power.
-And how the act of creation itself can transform.
+Writing was a labour of love for me.
+But it wasn’t until I completed some Dark Angels Creative Writing for Business workshops that I understood its full power – and how the act of creation itself can transform.

 And so I revisited a trauma that I’d experienced years ago.
 I let my words explore it, play with it, and turn it into something else.
 Something that held beauty and wisdom alongside the pain.

 At first, I didn’t want to share these words.
 Even though I was in a trusted group of supportive people, I was scared to say my truth out loud.